wevm/wagmi/.github/README.md

 ## Contributing

 Contributions to Wagmi are greatly appreciated!
-If you're interested in contributing to Wagmi, please read the [Contributing Guide](https://alpha.wagmi.sh/dev/contributing) before submitting a pull request.
+If you're interested in contributing to Wagmi, please read the [Contributing Guide](https://alpha.wagmi.sh/dev/contributing) **before submitting a pull request**.

 ## Sponsors